Quantum Elastic Network Models and their Application to Graphene: Application to 2D materials

 As we discussed earlier, the procedure to load the initial velocities and positions is similar for different molecules, and depends on the practitioner's preferences.
 However, the methodology to apply the connectivity oracle is different on every molecule and depends on its structure.
 In the worst case, where the target molecule exhibits no structure, constructing the connectivity oracle requires $\Omega(N)$ time.
 If, on the other hand, the molecule exhibits periodicity or symmetries (e.g. crystalline molecules), then it is easier to construct these circuits by using a unit cell framework and quantum arithmetic (see our analysis in Sec. \ref{sec:connectivity_oracle}).

 We are interested in simulating the dynamics of a large \emph{graphene} sheet.
 We assume $N=2^n$ point-like carbon atoms of mass $m_C$ that are coupled with each other by spring-like forces.
-At any $t\geq 0$, the displacement of a mass $i$ is described by the vector $\mathbf{r}_i(t) = (x_i(t), y_i(t))$, since the graphene sheet exists in a $D=2$ dimensional space.
+At any $t\geq 0$, the position of a mass $i$ is described by the vector $\mathbf{r}_i(t) = (x_i(t), y_i(t))$, since the graphene sheet is a $2D$ material in a $3$-dimensional space.
 The two coordinates describe the displacements in the $x$ and $y$ coordinates respectively.
+Our analysis below can easily be generalized in the case of $D=3$ dimensions.

-One way to apply the QENM algorithm in a 2-dimensional system is to assume that we have doubled the number of masses and that each mass (out of the two) corresponds to a specific coordinate ($x$ or $y$).
-We discuss this encoding in Appendix \ref{appendix:alternative_encoding}.
-This alternative encoding results in a slightly more complicated simulation (because one would have to create the operator described later in a $2N$-dimensional Hilbert space), but requires fewer 2-qubit gates compared to the encoding that we describe below.
+For a system of $N$ masses in 2D with equal coupling strengths $\kappa$, the total harmonic potential can be written as: